takano-akio/ww-fusion/readme.md

 Idea
 ----

-The idea is to define an extended version of foldr:
+The idea is that instead of defining list operations in terms of foldr and build, use a slight generalization of them, namely foldrW and buildW.
+The definition of foldrW looks like:

     -- | A mapping between @a@ and @b@. data Wrap a b = Wrap (a -> b) (b -> a)